 4. Give access

-Make standards accessible and widely available!
+It’s important to make standards accessible and widely available!
 Standards are useless unless they are disseminated and reviewed frequently by store, operations and head office personnel alike.
-An old dusty standards binder does not help you achieve compliance; a living and actionable store audit does.
+An old, dusty standards binder does not help you achieve compliance; a living and actionable store audit does.

 5. Foster participation

 Get store managers and assistant managers to sign off and participate in the review of the visit.
-Get their input and feedback.
-Most operators are keen to drive their business forward, their participation is absolutely critical to the success of their business and the brand.
+This give them the opportunity to give their input and feedback.
+Your managers are on the front lines.
+Most operators are keen to drive their business forward, and their participation is absolutely critical to the success of their business and the brand.

 6. Create an action plan

 Use the action plan as a vehicle for improvement.
-Retail is all about execution.
+Retail is all about execution and action plans support execution.
 An electronic checklist and action plan are means to an end.
 The action plan is an opportunity to apply corrective actions to problem areas.
 Generating the action plan should be a) automated and b) weaved into the workflow of the district manager’s visit.
 If each problem area is an ailment, the action plan is the cure.
 Don’t leave the store without one!

 7. Promote continuous learning

-Treat each and every visit as an opportunity to dispense “continuous training”.
-Learning and training, particularly textbook learning, can be abstract, a store visit isn’t.
-A store visit is measurable, actionable, field training and a unique opportunity for store and district management to observe, correct and train.
+Remember to treat each and every visit as an opportunity to dispense “continuous training”.
+Learning and training, particularly textbook learning, can be abstract, but a store visit isn’t.
+Because a store visit is measurable, actionable, field training, it provides a unique opportunity for store and district management to observe, correct and train.
 Manage expectations and create a culture of continuous improvement.

 8. Leverage people and tools